bennymartinson/Oort/README.md

   w.play()
 </pre>

-<h4>Animations</h4>
+<h4>Dynamic Values</h4>
-Animations are as-of-yet underdeveloped but still very useful objects.
-An Animation can be provided as an instrument or object parameter anywhere a float is expected.
+Dynamic Values are as-of-yet underdeveloped but still very useful objects.
+A dynamic value can be provided as an instrument or object parameter anywhere a float is expected.
 These objects allow the programmer to set up values that change over time, such as ramps or shapes, which are defined by an RTcmix table.

 For example, here's a fade-in:
 <pre>